 Is it legal bet on the Presidential Election in the United States?

-Currently, the answer to this question is no, you can't legally bet on the 2020 election in the United States.
-The state of West Virginia did try to add political betting props as an option earlier this year but it was quickly removed.
+Currently, the answer to this question is no, you can't legally bet on any election in the United States.
+The state of West Virginia did try to add political betting props as an option earlier in 2020 but it was quickly removed.

 What are political prop bets or betting odds?

 An example of a political prop bet or election betting odds would be the following: